 Succession planning begins by identifying and developing high potential employees (HP’s) to meet future leadership needs.
-It is a complex, long term process which presents many challenges.
+It is a complex, long-term process which presents many challenges.
 Not everyone in your firm will understand what it takes to make the HP track or why they are not chosen.
-That lack of self-awareness may in itself be part of the problem, being a strong performer in a current position is no guarantee of leadership ability.
-Firms fully committed to succession planning handle this well but ultimately must be prepared to lose a strong performer rather undermine HP programmes.
+That lack of self-awareness may in itself be part of the problem.
+Being a strong performer in a current position is no guarantee of leadership ability.
+Firms fully committed to succession planning handle this well but ultimately must be prepared to lose a strong performer rather than undermine HP programmes.

 1. Identify your critical positions

-What are the specific expertise that the role holder will need to possess or what region will they need to be based in?
+What are the specific expertise that the role holder will need to possess?
+What region will they need to be based in?
 Succession planning is a long-term process and a HP’s personal circumstances do change.